Express and Verified Installment Agreements for Payroll Taxes

 Options for Businesses That Don't Qualify for Express IAs

-If your business doesn't qualify for an Express Installment Agreement, you may still be able to set up payments on your bank taxes, but you must contact the IRS directly.
+If your business doesn't qualify for an Express Installment Agreement, you may still be able to set up payments on your back taxes, but you must contact the IRS directly.
 Call (800) 829-4933 or talk with the Revenue Officer assigned to your case.
 If desired, you can have a tax professional contact the IRS on your behalf.
+Here are the options depending on the reason you don't qualify:

 What if I can't afford payroll taxes and operating expenses?

-If the IRS sees that you cannot afford to pay your taxes and operating expenses, they may move forward with the collection process and start going after your assets.
-The IRS has the power to take business assets in a way that may shut down your business
+If the IRS sees that you cannot afford to pay your taxes and operating expenses, they may deny your payment plan request.
+Then, they may move forward with the collection process and start going after your assets.
+The IRS has the power to take business assets in a way that may shut down your business.

-Trust Fund Recovery Penalty on Non-Express Installment Agreements
+Trust Fund Recovery Penalty on Payment Plans for Trust Fund Taxes

+Generally, the IRS does not assess a TRFP when you set up an express agreement.
 If you can pay off the tax liability by the Assessment Statute Expiration Date (ASED), the IRS generally will not assess the TRFP.
-The ASED is generally three years after April 15th following the calendar year the payroll returns were filed.
+The ASED is generally three years after April 15th, following the calendar year in which the payroll returns were filed.
 For example, payroll returns for Q1, Q2, Q3, and Q4 2025 have an ASED of April 15, 2029.

 If you are unable to pay off the tax within one year after the ASED and you refuse to extend the ASED, the IRS may assess the TFRP.
 In this situation, the IRS will gather all of the information required to assess this penalty.
 In particular, they will identify responsible individuals (potentially including certain employees), request a TFRP liability interview, and ask for Form 433-A from them.
 Then, the agency will again ask these individuals to sign the waiver extending the assessment, and if they refuse, the IRS will assess the penalty.